6 Tips for Plumbing Pipe Maintenance

 Check for Water Pressure Regularly

 It might be nice to have a strong water pressure running at all times.
 But you have to make sure that your faucets and showerheads are set on a safe water pressure level.
 Otherwise, your faucets, pipe walls, and pipe joints could be exposed to too much stress which can significantly lower their lifespan.

 If you want to check water pressure, you can use a water gauge.
 If the number is too high, you can install a water pressure regulator to reduce the amount of water coming in from the main water line.

 Hard water is a liquid that has high mineral content, which is typically either calcium or magnesium.
 This mineral can build up inside your pipes over time and affect the flow of water.
 Later on, this can lead to clogs!
 You can find out if you have hard water if you see a white buildup on your faucets.

 If you want to maintain your plumbing pipes, the recommended solution is to soften the water!
 You can install a water softener to dissolve the minerals in hard water.

 If you want to reduce the risk of clogs and prolong the life of your steel pipes, you can follow these plumbing pipe maintenance tips!
 This way, you can prevent bigger problems from happening in the future.

 But if you have damaged and corroded pipes, you might need to replace them soon with steel pipes!
-If you’re looking for a trusted supplier of these products, you can contact Supreme Pipe today.
+If you’re looking for a trusted plumbing supplier in the Philippines, contact Supreme Pipe today.
 With years of experience in the industry, you can rely on our high-quality and certified pipes.